 Weather permitting, AOV's Antarctic cruise wedding ceremonies can be performed both onboard (including at the Wheelhouse) or on land.

 World Navigator ship technology

-The Rolls-Royce powerplant costs GBP 7 million (EUR 7,75 million / 8,9 million) and includes two main engines (Bergen C25-33L8P) and one auxiliary dual-fuel genset (Bergen C25-33L6P).
-The engines are connected to ship's electric power system (Rolls-Royce SAVe CUBE) allowing them to operate efficiently at variable speeds.
-Rolls-Royce Promas propulsion is an integrated propeller-rudder system to optimise hydrodynamic efficiency.
-Promas includes two controllable pitch propellers integrated with two flap rudders, steering gears and tunnel thrusters.
+The Rolls-Royce powerplant costs GBP 7 million (EUR 7,75 million / USD 8,9 million) and includes two main engines (Bergen C25-33L8P) and one auxiliary dual-fuel genset (Bergen C25-33L6P).
+The engines are connected to the boat's electric power system (Rolls-Royce SAVe CUBE) allowing them to operate efficiently at variable speeds.
+Rolls-Royce Promas propulsion is an integrated propeller-rudder system to optimize hydrodynamic efficiency.
+Promas includes two controllable pitch propellers integrated with two flap rudders, steering gears, and tunnel thrusters.

 World Navigator is a cruise vessel with hydrojet propulsion (technology initially developed for military vessels).
 The ship is fitted with two SPJ Pump Jets by SCHOTTEL (model SPJ 82, total power output 670 kW) allowing silent navigation at 5 knots speed (9 kph).
 This is an alternative propulsion system as the hydrojets are used only in destinations with specific marine life.
 Both hydrojets pump water to propel the ship and similarly to the in-hull mounted Azipods (underwater azimuthing thrusters) can rotate 360 degrees.
 They also allow dynamic positioning (via GPS) to stabilize / fix the vessel without using propellers or anchors.